Table of Contents

 View on Amazon.com ➜

-Be sure to pack a sturdy pair of sandals for your trip to South Africa.
 You’ll likely be spending a lot of time on your feet so you’ll want something comfortable and breathable to wear all day under the hot sun.
-These Tevas are perfect for any South African activity.
+These sandals have traction and solid support, fantastic for any South African activity while also being easy to take off in people’s homes.

 View on Amazon.com ➜